 The colorful, linear leaves of New Zealand flaxes are sure to leave an impression on any gardener.
 Plants shoot up 2 feet to 12 feet tall as they display their bronze, green, and sometimes cream-variegated foliage.

 (Eryngium spp. and cvs.)

 For something a little different, look to sea hollies to add some zip.
-They not only come in a vast array of forms and textures but also don’t mind soggy ground.
+Not only do they come in a vast array of forms and textures, but they also don’t mind soggy ground.
 Plants can grow from 6 inches to 48 inches tall and exude the most spikiness when in bloom.

 Sotols reach from 3 feet to 8 feet tall.
 Smaller plants are great grown in masses, while larger plants create an incredible ambience as specimens.
 The narrow leaves of these plants look striking when waving in the breeze and backlit.

 Closely related to agaves, hesperaloes sport narrow, almost grasslike leaves.
 Growing 1½ feet to 5 feet tall, these plants are suitable for beds and containers.
 They attract hummingbirds in summer with their coral-hued and yellow flowers.

 Yucca is a big genus with many fabulous plants to choose from.
 Its starburst forms range from 12-inch-tall spheres to 10-foot-tall trunked specimens.
 While their lance-shaped leaves usually have a touch of blue-gray, some varieties offer variegated foliage.

 Pay attention to conditions when siting your spikes